What happens in counselling and therapy?

 In this space of being seen, heard and held, our work might involve:

-• Unpacking a specific issue or struggle
+• Exploring a specific issue or struggle

 • Exploring emotions and bodily sensations